martinostlund/syllabus/examinations/examination02/README.md

 ## Examination assignment 2
-In this assignment we are going to build a Restful web API.
-The idea is of course that you will use the theory in this course to build your own API.
-We encourage you to have your own ideas about the API to build.
-Maybe you have some kind of application idea you want to start off with an API driven design.
-For those of you we will present a scenario to follow.
+In this assignment we are going to implement a web-API following the theory of REST.
+We encourage you to have your own ideas about the API service to build.
+Maybe you have some kind of idea you want to start off with an API driven design?
+For those of you without any idea we will present a scenario below.
 That will also give a hint of the extent of this assignment.

 ## Overall requirements

-We will emit obvious requirements like error handling, security and so on.
+We will emit obvious requirements like error handling, security, good code structure, accessible though HTTP/HTTPS and so on.
 Of course you will implement that without us telling you to!
 Below are some requirements for this assignment, either you choose your own implementation or use our suggestion.

-* The API should be a web API meaning working through HTTP and/or HTTPS.
+You are free to choose technical solutions like frameworks and modules for solving tis assignment as long as the examiners could test your solution easy.

-* The API should only support representations with application/json
+* The API should at least support representations with application/json
-* The API should follow the constraints for Restful APIs
+* The API should try to follow the constraints for Restful APIs
-* The API should embrace the idea of HATEOAS as good as possible.
+* The API should embrace the idea of HATEOAS.
+The API should have one entry point and use HATEOAS for making the API browsable.
-* The API should be self-descriptive and easy to browse/explore
+* The API should give the client possibilities to create, read, update and delete resources.
-* The API should support CRUD operations where all data in the system should be available through API calls.
-* Unsafe HTTP methods and data about users in the system should require some kind of authentication done through the API (you are free to choose implementation method for this).
+* Unsafe HTTP methods and data about users in the system should require authentication done through the API with implementation of JWT-tokens.
 * The API should give some ability to register a web hook which will trigger on some, of you chosen, event.
 * In your examination repository you should provide a [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) collection.
 The examiner should be able to load this into the POSTMAN application or a [NEWMAN CLI](https://www.getpostman.com/docs/postman/collection_runs/command_line_integration_with_newman) and test your API without any further configuration.
 For more information about POSTMAN and NEWMAN se this article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman
-* No visual UI is needed - We want just an API.
-* We recommend writing your API in Node.js, if you choose another platform provide a configured virtual machine (vagrant or docker) or publish your API on a public URL (recommended in all cases!)
+  * Don´t forget to make calls that shows your error handling like bad requests, bad credentials and so on.
 * The code should be published in your examination repository along with a report (see below)
+* Your solution should be testable without any configuration, installations of servers and so on.
+Preferable will the API be testable through a public URL.
+Any instructions of how to test your solution should be in your repository README.
 * The code should be individual created, the examiners may run a code anti-plagiarism tool on your code.
 Plagiarism will be reported.
-* Make a seed-file  that automatically populated your application with some data for testing
+* Make a script-file that automatically populated your application with some data for testing

 ## Our suggestion for those without own ideas
-The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports and wants your help.
+The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports.
 They are thinking of building a client application but want a separated web API before taking this process along.
 The idea is that fishermen should be able to report their catch and that this data could be made public.
-They want data like:
+They want to collect data like:

 * The user which catches the fish
 * The position (longitude and latitude) of the catch